biouno/biouno.github.io/_posts/2014-04-28-ropensci-in-jenkins.md

 ---
 {% include JB/setup %}

 [rOpenSci](http://ropensci.org/) is an Open Data project.
-Its R packages that access to several data repositories.
+It has many R packages that access several data repositories.
 In this post we will demonstrate how to use rOpenSci taxize package with Jenkins and the [R Plug-in](https://wiki.jenkins-ci.org/display/JENKINS/R+Plugin).

 ## Install necessary tools